PrintN/printn.github.io/content/blog/easy_reverse-crackmes/index.md

     link: https://github.com/PrintN
     image: https://github.com/PrintN.png
 ---
-#### Hello 👋 Today we are going to reverse engineer "easy_reverse" from cbm-hackers.
+Hello 👋 Today we are going to reverse engineer "easy_reverse" from cbm-hackers.

+{{< callout type="info" >}}
-**NOTE:** Please try to solve this challenge by yourself first before looking at the solution.
-If you have tried your best and can't solve it then please don't just take the answer and leave immediately because that is not how you learn reverse engineering.
+  Please try to solve this challenge by yourself first before looking at the solution.
+If you have tried your best and can't solve it, then please don't just take the answer and leave immediately because that is not how you learn reverse engineering.
+{{< /callout >}}

 ### Prerequisites:
 1. Ghidra